-- 1. How long have you been in the program? months days - 2.
-How useful do you think this program will be in helping you stop using drugs?
-Please check the answer below that best describes how you feel.

-the program has been very helpful

-the program has been somewhat helpful

-the program has helped me a little

-I don't think it will help.
-If you checked

-this answer, please tell us why.

-3. Which part or parts of the substance abuse program do you think will help drug users the most to quit using drugs?
-Check all of the following that apply to you.

-1 information regarding drugs and their effects on

-the body and mind

-1 individual counseling sessions

-group counseling sessions

-attending Alcoholics Anonymous (AA), Narcotics

-Anonymous (NA), Cocaine Anonymous (CA), religious

-group meetings,

-1 1 employment information

-// help in making me feel better about myself, raise

-· my self esteem

-// being with others who have problems like I have

-1 Other, Please list any other reasons here.
+1. How long mont have you been in the program?
+2. you stop ol do you think this program will be in helping using drugs?
+Please check the answer below that cribes how you feel. the program has been very helpful the program has been somewhat helpful the program has helped me a little I don't think it will help.
+If you checked this answer, please tell us why. . . - 3. think wil t or parts of the substance abuse program do you likely drug users the most to quit using drugs? of the following that apply to you. // information regarding drugs and their effects on the body and mind // individual counseling sessions / group counseling sessions attending Alcoholics Anonymous (AA), Narcotics Anonymous (NA), Cocaine Anonymous (CA), religious , , group meetings, / / employment information help in making me feel better about myself, raise my self esteem // being with others who have problems like I have // Other.
+Please list any other reasons here.